carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

   is not set to `True`, this results in an error.

 Notes:
+- files containing Schema documents are supplied to `ytt` by `-f`.
+- it's possible to split a Schema into multiple files.
+The final Schema will be the _merged_ result.
+Like [data values](ytt-data-values.md#splitting-data-values-into-multiple-files), merging is controlled via [overlay annotations](lang-ref-ytt-overlay.md) and follows same ordering as [overlays](lang-ref-ytt-overlay.md#overlay-order).
 - a file containing a Schema document must not contain other kinds of documents.
 This is because schema must be defined _before_ templates can be processed.
-- files containing Schema documents will be detected among input files (i.e. those specified by `-f`).
-- the first file containing a Schema document establishes the "base".
-Subsequent files containing Schema documents are overlayed onto the "base" in the order they appear (identically to how Data Values files are processed).

 ---
 ## Supported Types